Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Regulation

-APRA (Bendigo Bank)
+APRA ADI (Bendigo Bank)

-$250K govt guarantee
+$250K govt guarantee (FCS)

 ASIC (AFSL)

-No deposit guarantee
+No govt guarantee

-Best For Most travelers
+Best for Most travellers

 Heavy ATM users